ANNUAL DISCLOSURE OF CRIME STATISTICS

 The American Academy of Art does not discriminate on the basis of age, disability, national origin, religion, race, gender, or sexual orientation in the programs or activities it conducts.
 The Academy is committed to an environment that does not tolerate sexual harassment, sexual assault, sexual violence, domestic violence, dating violence, stalking, or sexual misconduct.
 The policy applies to faculty, students, staff, and all individuals who provide goods and services to the Academy.

 The Academy encourages anyone who has been subject to sexual assault, domestic violence, dating violence or stalking to seek appropriate treatment and to report the incident promptly to the police and/or Academy staff.
-Specific polices, methods for reporting and seeking treatment, and resources are described below.
+Specific policies, methods for reporting and seeking treatment, and resources are described below.

 The Academy will honor requests for confidentiality to the extent permitted by law.
 While all efforts will be made to protect the parties’ privacy, confidentiality cannot be guaranteed when other members of the Academy community may be at risk or when the Academy has reason to believe a crime has been committed.
-In those cases, the Academy may be required to report information to law enforcement and/or investigate and take action of the basis of the facts it discovers.
+In those cases, the Academy may be required to report information to law enforcement and/or investigate and take action on the basis of the facts it discovers.
 In addition, Academy faculty and staff may be required to share reports of sexual misconduct with their supervisors.
 Although the Academy seeks to maintain confidentiality, it is not possible to guarantee complete confidentiality.
 The Academy will not publicize the name of the victims nor does it include identifiable information in the campus security log and related reporting documents.
-Please see “

 ROLE OF TITLE IX COORDINATOR